jimmycgz/iac-infrastructure-as-code/README.md

 crontab –e

-/# Restart the tool server if you meet error like: "error 12: out of memory".
 /# can also try to create a tag file using below ansible command and setup linux to check this file every 10mins, run deployment and delete this file.

     *ansible gcp_web_prod -a "echo hello >/home/jimmycgz/deploy_start.txt"